RichLogan/JustHealth/Website/Documentation/docs/users.rst

 3. Relatives
 4. Medical Professionals

+Each user is represented by a Client record in the PostgreSQL databsae, and represented in our database by the following class:

+.. automodule:: database
+    :members: Client

 Register
 --------

 The registration function is a simple form where a user can input their account information.

-It takes the following fields:
+It takes the following input from either the Web application or the Android application through an HTTP POST request:

 1. Username
 2. First Name